LECOM School of Pharmacy FAQ

 LECOM SOP is looking for students with a demonstrated ability to succeed academically in the program.
 Accepted students also have good communication skills, both oral and written, a desire for a career in health care and excellent people skills.
 We are looking for students who have a desire for a career in pharmacy and have knowledge of the profession.

-Our rolling admissions policy offers students the opportunity to secure their spot in the LECOM School of Pharmacy as early as October.
-We address the competitive nature of applying to our pharmacy school by providing students with four separate options to pursue their Doctor of Pharmacy goals: the 4-year Florida pathway, the 3-year Accelerated pathway, the Distance Education pathway, and our Health Sciences Post-Baccalaureate Certificate, which can lead to acceptance into the Pharm.D. program.
+The rolling admissions process offers students the opportunity to secure their spot in the LECOM School of Pharmacy as early as October.
+To address the competitive nature of applying to the pharmacy school by providing students with three separate options to pursue their Doctor of Pharmacy goals: the 4-year Florida pathway, the 3-year Accelerated pathway, and the Distance Education pathway.

 The LECOM School of Pharmacy does not require a specific overall minimum GPA, however it is highly preferred that students carry a 2.7 GPA or higher throughout their pre-professional coursework.

-Yes, approximately 50% of our current student population is from out of state.
-Since LECOM is a private institution, this allows us to expand our applicant pool to all over the United States rather than focus within Florida and Pennsylvania.
-There are some limitations in the Distance Education Program due to state authorizations (email Pharmacy@lecom.edu for specific information).
+Yes, approximately 50% of our current student population comes from out of state.
+As a private institution, LECOM is able to broaden our applicant pool nationwide, rather than limiting it to Florida and Pennsylvania.
+However, please note that there are some limitations within the Distance Education Program due to state authorization requirements.
+For specific information, feel free to contact us at Pharmacy@lecom.edu.

-Each December, you can log into your PharmCAS account and submit your fall transcripts to PharmCAS and update your application.
-Once PharmCAS verifies the changes they will send LECOM the revisions.
-It is important for all students to complete an academic update so the admissions office receives the most accurate file.
+Each December, you can log into your PharmCAS account to submit your fall transcripts and update your application.
+Once PharmCAS verifies the updates, they will send the revised information to LECOM.
+It is essential for all applicants to complete an academic update to ensure that the admissions office receives the most current and accurate file.

-No, all coursework must be completed at an undergraduate institution by July 1 prior to matriculation.
-LECOM is a graduate level institution; we only offer the professional program in pharmacy.
-Coursework must be completed at any accredited college/university in the United States.
+No, all coursework must be completed at an accredited undergraduate institution by July 1 prior to matriculation.
+LECOM is a graduate-level institution and offers only the professional pharmacy program.
+All required coursework must be completed at an accredited college or university in the United States.

 Yes!
-Millcreek Community Hospital, an affiliate of LECOM Health, offers three PGY1 Pharmacy Residency positions, as well as a PGY2 Pharmacy Residency specialized in geriatrics.
-In addition, LECOM offers Masters of Science Degree programs in Biomedical Sciences, Medical Education, Public Health, Medical Cannabinoid Therapeutics, and Health Services Administration.
+LECOM Medical Center and Behavioral Health Pavilion , an affiliate of LECOM Health, offers three PGY1 Pharmacy Residency positions, along with a PGY2 Pharmacy Residency specializing in geriatrics.
+Additonally, LECOM offers Master of Science degree programs in Biomedical Ethics, Medical Education, Public Health, Medical Cannabinoid Therapeutics, and Health Services Administration.

 Approximately 15-20% of our graduates continue on to a residency and about 50% work in a community setting.